TonyD68-code/snooker_scoreboard_MS2/readme_notes.md

 - Added gold highlighting for active player
 - Consistent button sizing and spacing

+REFACTORING:
+- Refactored code in score.jsto make more efficient

 NEXT STEPS:
 - Add remaining colored ball scoring
 - Implement End Match functionality
 - Add sound effects for ball clicks and button presses
 - Refactor code to make more efficient

 -If time allows, Nice to have...